fbognini/php-crud-file/README.md

 ## References

-This app is a deployed on [my website](http://francescobognini.altervista.org/crud/file/)
+This app is a deployed on my [Altervista](http://francescobognini.altervista.org/scuola/crud/file/)